How to Get Rid of Japanese Knotweed

 Giant Knotweed

 The stems tend to be knotted, woody, and similar to bamboo.
-A cut stem application or foliar spray is most likely the best course of action to take when dealing with this type of Knotweed.
+A cut stem application or foliar spray is the best course of action when dealing with this type of Knotweed.
 Giant Knotweed can be particularly troublesome and significantly impact the aesthetics and biodiversity of your property.

 Himalayan Knotweed

-This is a robust perennial that may grow to as much as 1.8 metres.
-Himalayan Knotweed produces white or pinkish flowers that cluster loosely.
-This tends to happen during the late summer or perhaps the beginning of autumn.
+Himalayan Knotweed is a robust perennial that can grow up to nearly 2 metres, while producing clusters of white or pinkish flowers during the late summer or beginning of autumn.

-Himalayan Knotweed may be misidentified for Himalayan Balsam due to similar flower colours and leave appearance.
+Himalayan Knotweed is often misidentified for Himalayan Balsam due to similar flower colours and leaf appearance.
 The method needed will depend on the extent of the issue, but a mowing method may suffice.

 Dwarf Japanese Knotweed